Flint Water System Advisory Council

 How should upgrades to Flint's water system be paid for?

 Like many water systems around the country, Flint's water system has many pipes and other components that are old and in need of repair or replacement, and corrosion during the water crisis caused further damage.
-The water utility is proposing to prioritize two big projects: replacement of the Northwest Transmission Main, a large pipe servicing 600 residents on the Northwest side of the city, and upgrades to the Torrey St. Booster Station, which ensures water pressure for 14,000 residents.
+The water utility is proposing to prioritize two big projects: replacement of the Northwest Transmission Main, a large pipe servicing 600 residents on the Northwest side of the city, and upgrades to the Torrey Street Booster Station, which ensures water pressure for 14,000 residents.
 The projects are estimated to cost around $30 million.
-Take a look at the plan and the options below, and let us know what you think!
+Take a look at the project planning document (PPD) and the options below, and let us know what you think by sending us an email (wsac@cityofflint.com), filling out our contact form, or coming to one of our meetings!

 The utility's preferred option: applying for a Drinking Water State Revolving Fund (DWSRF) loan

-• DWSRF loans, which consist of a mixture of federal and state money, have been a popular way to pay for local infrastructure projects since the early 1990s.
-The loans are offered at low interest rates, and in some cases, cities can get part or all of a loan forgiven.
-Flint has an opportunity to apply for loans once per year.
-The utility was hoping to apply in 2025, but City Council did not approve doing so, citing cost concerns.
-The Michigan Department of the Environment, Great Lakes, and Energy (EGLE) says it may be willing to forgive the loan, but it has not made any formal promises, and it would like the utility to apply for the loan before exploring options further.
-If the loan is awarded and not forgiven, the project plan estimates that water bills in Flint will have to be raised by 11% to cover the cost of repayment.
+• DWSRF loans, which consist of a mixture of federal and state money, have been a popular way to pay for local infrastructure projects since the late 1990s.
+The DWSRF program is run by the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+EGLE offers DWSRF loans at below market interest rates, and when funds are available, cities can sometimes get part or all of a loan forgiven.
+Flint has an opportunity to apply for DWSRF loans once per year.
+The utility was hoping to apply by the DWSRF deadline date of June 1, 2025, for potential project financing in fiscal year 2026, but City Council did not approve doing so, citing cost concerns.
+If Flint submits an Intent to Apply Form by November 1, 2025, a complete project planning document (PPD) by June 1, 2026, and the project is in the fiscal year 2027 fundable range, a schedule can be negotiated for a potential DWSRF loan.
+If a DWSRF loan is awarded without principal forgiveness, the PPD linked above estimates that water bills in Flint will have to be raised by 11% to cover the cost of repayment.
+EGLE has indicated that a project of this scope is unlikely to receive 100% principal forgiveness, although forgiveness of part of the loan is possible.

 Other options

 • 1.
 Do nothing/make minor upgrades.
-The project plan points out that without full-scale upgrades the transmission main and booster station "will continue to deteriorate due to the age of the system and costs will continue to increase as time progresses for routine maintenance and spot repairs."
+The PPD above points out that without full-scale upgrades the Northwest Transmission Main and Torrey Road Booster Station "will continue to deteriorate due to the age of the system and costs will continue to increase as time progresses for routine maintenance and spot repairs."
 Additionally, a water main break would be a public health risk affecting hundreds of residents.

 • 2.
-Pay for the projects using bonds.
-The project plan estimates that any bonds issued for these projects will need to be paid back at a 4.5% interest rate, as opposed to the 2.2% interest rate offered through the SDWRF.
+Pay for this project using bonds.
+The PPD estimates that any bonds issued for this project will need to be paid back at a 4.5% interest rate, as opposed to the 2.2% interest rate offered through the DWSRF.

 Explore further